 On-Ice Hockey Training

-While we are discussing typical summertime training options, I’d like to give a brief overview on why at the beginning of the article I stated that although well-meaning power skating schools and part-time youth athlete coaches, they normally miss the mark for real development.
+While we are discussing typical summertime training options, I’d like to give a brief overview on why at the beginning of the article I stated that although well-meaning power skating schools and part-time youth athlete coaches want to help, they normally miss the mark for real development.

 Much of the time we spent at power skating school was performed either with no stick at all, or with the stick behind our back.
 I’m not sure if this was to try and improve our mental awareness for lower body co-ordination or if this was just done because we weren’t actually playing hockey.
 Nevertheless, we trained without sticks and that’s a bad move for development.

-Sure there may be some carryover, but the carryover would be minimal and in my personal opinion the best adaptation coming from the power skating I did was at best aerobic capacity development.
+Sure there may be some carryover, but the carryover would be minimal and in my personal opinion the best adaptation coming from the power skating I did was at best an improvement aerobic capacity development.
+Although better cardio isn’t a bad thing, it could have been done in a more sport specific way.
+I can’t logically reason from any sports science perspective why you wouldn’t skate with a stick.

-Look back at history and don’t make this mistake guys, when doing any form of power skating, on-ice conditioning or anything of the sort.
+Look back at history and don’t make this mistake when you’re doing any form of power skating, on-ice conditioning or anything of the sort.
 Train with a stick in your hands.
-Doing so will bring the greatest amount of technical carry over to the game situation.
+Doing so will bring the greatest amount of technical carry over to the game situation, which is what we are ultimately after in the first place.

 Agility Training For Kids